-1. The assessment of the property exceeds by more than fifteen percent (15%) the ratio of assessment to market value.
+1. The assessment of the property exceeds by more than fifteen percent (15%) the director’s assessment of market value.

-2. There is a lack of uniformity or inequity resulting from the use of illegal assessment methods or an error in the application of the methods.
+2. There is a lack of uniformity or inequality resulting from the use of illegal assessment methods or an error in the application of the methods.

 3. Denial of an exemption to which you are entitled for which all requirements are met.